JonathanLydall/JonathanLydall.github.io/_posts/2015-01-15-building-a-better-java-parser.md

 	[}]
 	[}]

-This process is pretty straightforward, it just takes a little time to get it right, and there are the occasional time consuming little gotcha's, like properly reading string literalls.
+This process is pretty straightforward, it just takes a little time to get it right, and there are the occasional time consuming little gotcha's, like properly reading string literals.

 For my new transpiler, I am leaving the lexing almost completely untouched, but I have decided to "group" my tokens by types of brackets to make parsing easier, so my grouped tokens look like: